Yorkshire Bank: Formation

-The Unique Yorkshire Concept
+The unique Yorkshire concept

-The Yorkshire Bank was different to other savings banks.
-At the bottom of the savings chain stood the penny banks, doing what their name implied, accepting very small sums from the poorest members of local communities.
+The Yorkshire Bank was different from other savings banks.
+At the bottom of the savings chain stood the penny banks, doing what their name implied: accepting very small sums from the poorest local people.
 As their funds increased, they would be deposited with the trustee savings banks.
 The relationship between the penny banks and the savings banks could be close, with a savings bank acting as a receiving agency for a number of penny banks in its area.
 (The Glasgow Savings Bank, for instance, had 97 of these by 1870.)
 What Akroyd envisaged was the Yorkshire forming and owning the local penny banks, and also being the receiving agent for their surplus funds.
-He began a campaign “to form a great network of penny banks and provident societies in the West Riding, guaranteed by the local gentry and industrialists”.
-Akroyd saw the advantage of a central co-ordinating body for penny banks in a wide district; this could have been found in the Trustee Savings Banks but Akroyd distrusted them.
-He wanted freedom of investment of the funds and recognised they could not grow just from the savings of the poor but also the Bank needed small traders.
+He began a campaign "to form a great network of penny banks and provident societies in the West Riding, guaranteed by the local gentry and industrialists".
+Akroyd saw the advantage of a central co-ordinating body for penny banks in a wide district; this could have been found in the Trustee Savings Banks, but Akroyd distrusted them.
+He wanted freedom of investment of the funds, and recognised that they could not grow just from the savings of the poor: the Bank needed small traders also.

 Considerable time was taken to establish the organisation.
 A key appointment in 1858 was of Peter Bent as accountant, later to become the Bank's first general manager.
 Finally, in May 1859 the Central Office was ready and the Bank registered under the Friendly Society Acts.
-In the first month of its existence, two branches opened – Dewsbury and Oxenhope; by the end of the year there were 24 branches and a year later there were 128 with total deposits of £23.000.
-These branches opened one evening a week, usually for an hour or two, and were generally known as “evening branches”.
+In the first month of its existence, two branches opened: Dewsbury and Oxenhope; by the end of the year there were 24 branches, and a year later there were 128, with total deposits of £23.000.
+These branches opened one evening a week, usually for an hour or two, and were generally known as "evening branches".
 By the end of 1860 the abortive Provident Society had been abandoned and it was decided to extend the Bank coverage from the West Riding to the whole county.